Alexandra-Kovlev/RestAPI-Project/README.md

 and the documentaion of SQLAlchemy at https://docs.sqlalchemy.org/en/13/

-The code is hosted at https://github.com/Alexandra-Kovlev/RestAPI-Project
+'The code is hosted at https://github.com/Alexandra-Kovlev/RestAPI-Project'